 Samuel White Baker: Hunter, Explorer, and Defender of Wildlife

 Sir Samuel Baker was one of the first Europeans to explore the Upper Nile and discover Lake Albert.
-He was also great hunter, known for his mastery with the double-barrel shotgun and the courage he displayed during encounters with elephants, buffaloes, and lions.
+He was also great hunter, known for

 His most famous book, The Nile Tributaries of Abyssinia, recounts incredible adventures, as well as naturalistic and anthropological observations.